King's Bench Division: Administrative Court

 The Administrative Court deals mainly with administrative law matters and exercises the High Court's supervisory jurisdiction over inferior courts and tribunals and other public bodies.
-It is generally the appropriate legal forum where the validity, but, at least in principle, not the merits of official decisions may be challenged.
-Generally, unless specific appeal processes are provided, the validity of any decision of a minister of the crown, inferior court, tribunal, local authority or other official body may be challenged by a judge with sufficient interest through the exercise of judicial review.
-A single judge first decides whether the matter is fit to bring to the Court, to filter out frivolous or unarguable cases, and if so, the matter is allowed to go forward to a full judicial review hearing with one or more judges.
+It is generally the appropriate legal forum where the lawfulness, but at least in principle not the merits, of official decisions may be challenged.
+Generally, unless specific appeal processes are provided, the validity of any decision of a minister of the crown, inferior court, tribunal, local authority or other official body may be challenged before a judge by a claimant with sufficient interest through the exercise of judicial review.
+A single judge first decides whether to give permission for the matter to be brought to the Court, to filter out frivolous or unarguable cases.
+If such permission is given, the matter will go forward to a full judicial review hearing with one or more judges, unless settled by the parties.

 The Administrative Court may sit with a single judge or as a divisional court (i.e. with two or more judges).
 A divisional court of the Administrative Court usually consists of a Lord Justice of Appeal sitting with a judge of the High Court.
 Although the Administrative Court is within the King's Bench Division (reflecting the historical role of the Court of King's Bench in exercising judicial review), judges from the Chancery Division and the Family Division of the High Court are also assigned to sit.